 We manage and assess the performance of our businesses based on our performance on individual contracts and programs obtained generally from government organizations with consideration given to the Critical Accounting Principles and Estimates as described in the Form 10-K. Due to the Federal Acquisition Regulation rules that govern our business, most types of costs are allowable, and we do not focus on individual cost groupings (such as cost of sales or general and administrative costs) as much as we do on total contract costs, which are a key factor in determining contract operating income.
-As a result, in evaluating our operating performance, we look primarily at changes in sales and service revenues, and operating income, including the effects of significant changes in operating income.
-Changes in contract estimates are reviewed on a contract-by-contract basis, and are revised periodically throughout the life of the contract such that adjustments to profit resulting from revisions are made cumulative to the date of the revision in accordance with GAAP.
+As a result, in evaluating our operating performance, we look primarily at changes in sales and service revenue and at operating income, including the effects of significant changes in operating income.
+Changes in contract estimates are reviewed on a contract-by-contract basis and are revised periodically throughout the life of the contract such that adjustments to profit resulting from revisions are made cumulative to the date of the revision in accordance with GAAP.
 Significant management judgments and estimates, including the estimated costs to complete the project, which determine the project's percent complete, must be made and used in connection with the revenue recognized in any accounting period.
 Material differences may result in the amount and timing of our revenue for any period if management makes different judgments or utilizes different estimates.

-Comparison of Results for the Three Months Ended March 27, 2011 to the Three Months Ended March 25, 2012
+Comparison of Results for the Three Months Ended June 26, 2011 to the Three Months Ended June 24, 2012

 Revenues.
-Revenues increased \$92.2 million, from \$122.8 million for the three months ended March 27, 2011 to \$215.0 million for the three months ended March 25, 2012.
-KGS segment revenue increased by \$77.0 million, from \$97.4 million to \$174.4 million.
-This increase was primarily due to the acquisitions of SecureInfo, Integral and Herley which had combined revenues of \$100.5 million, as well as organic growth in our ballistic missile defense and learning, performance and training businesses, partially offset by the completion of acquired small business contracts in the first quarter of 2011, the timing of orders and shipments in our ground equipment business, ongoing weakness and increased competition in our legacy services businesses, and continued insourcing of our employees by the U.S. Government.
-PSS segment revenue increased by \$15.2 million, which was primarily due to the acquisition of the Critical Infrastructure Business on December 30, 2011, which generated revenues of \$13.8 million, as well as organic growth in our existing legacy PSS business of \$1.4 million.
-Revenues by operating segment for the three months ended March 27, 2011 and March 25, 2012 are as follows (dollars in millions):
+Revenues increased \$48.7 million from \$171.1 million for the three months ended June 26, 2011 to \$219.8 million for the three months ended June 24, 2012.
+KGS segment revenue increased by \$30.5 million.
+This increase was primarily due to the acquisitions of SecureInfo and Integral, which had combined revenues of \$54.9 million, as well as organic growth in our businesses, offset in part by the timing of orders and shipments in our ground equipment business and legacy weapons systems sustainment business, resulting in an aggregate net reduction of approximately \$10.0 million, and continued ongoing weakness and increased competition in our legacy government services businesses, including continued in-sourcing of our employees by the U.S. Government, resulting in an aggregate net reduction of approximately \$12.4 million.
+PSS segment revenue increased by \$18.2 million, primarily due to the acquisition of the Critical Infrastructure Business on December 30, 2011, which generated revenues of \$16.6 million, as well as organic growth in our existing legacy PSS business of \$1.6 million.

+Revenues by operating segment for the three months ended June 26, 2011 and June 24, 2012 are as follows (dollars in millions):

-I March 27, 2011 March 25, 2012 \$ change % change Kratos Government Solutions \$ 97.4 \$ 174.4 \$ 77.0 79.1% Public Safety & Security 25.4 40.6 15.2 59.8% Total revenues \$ 122.8 \$ 215.0 \$ 92.2 75.1%
+Ju me 26, 2011 June 24, 2012 June 24, 2012 \$ change % change Kratos Government Solutions \$ 145.3 \$ 175.8 \$ 30.5 21.0% Public Safety & Security 25.8 44.0 18.2 70.5% Total revenues \$ 171.1 \$ 219.8 \$ 48.7 28.5%